How HDPE Milk Jugs Are Made and a Great Alternative

 Not only does that take up valuable floor space for a typical dairy plant, but the ongoing maintenance of the cable conveyor, and the chances of production disruptions, are huge.

-There is a much better way to produce milk jugs!
+There is a much better way to make milk jugs!

 HDPE Milk Jug on the Left | BottleOne PET Milk Jugs on the Right